Switch Stacking Explained with Benefits

 - You can add up to nine individual switches in a stack.

-- Only the switch which has a special stacking module can join the stack.
+- Only the switch that has a special stacking module can join the stack.

 - To connect stacking modules, a special stacking cable is used.